operator-framework/rukpak/docs/plain-bundle-spec.md

 ```

 For a bundle git repo, any directory that contains only static Kubernetes manifests checked into a git repository
 accessible via a remote URL can be considered a plain bundle and sourced by the plain provisioner.
+For more information
+on bundles backed by git repositories, see the [git based bundles doc](git-bundles.md).

 > Note: there must be at least one resource in the manifests directory in order for the bundle to be a valid
 > plain+v0 bundle.